Nonprofit Liability: Do Nonprofit Organisations Need Insurance?

-There are near 10 million nonprofits worldwide that all stand for a great cause.
-Some types of nonprofits’ purposes include fighting for the environment, assisting the poor, providing services for the disabled and elderly, and so on.
+There are nearly 10 million nonprofits worldwide that all stand for a great cause.
+Some types of nonprofits’ purposes include fighting for the environment, assisting the impoverished, providing services for the disabled and elderly, and so on.

 However, even though they stand for a great cause and are the best organisations in the world, they have many nonprofit liability risks.
 Like all businesses, they can suffer financial and reputation losses due to liability lawsuits.

 These nonprofit liability lawsuits can ruin the positive purpose and mission.
 Moreover, they can be due to many reasons, and a nonprofit may not be ready.
 Hence even nonprofits and NGOs must purchase a range of insurance to protect their liability and be prepared for sudden risks.